olivier-bernard-creatis/olivier-bernard-creatis.github.io/_teaching/2023-image-analysis-1-neural-network.md

 location: "Lyon, France"
 ---

 French course on neural network.
-The following aspects are covered:
-- modeling of a perceptron
-- modeling of a neural network
+The following aspects are covered: modeling of a perceptron, modeling of a neural network, activation functions,  backpropagation principle, loss function, gradient descent needs.
-- activation functions
-- backpropagation principle
-- loss function
-- gradient descent needs

 The Jupyter notebook associated with this course is available [here](https://olivier-bernard-creatis.github.io//files//pytorch_mnist_mlp.ipynb).